AmirShkolnik/DidYouKnow/README.md

 With each question, challenge yourself to uncover the secrets of the jungle while immersing yourself in the wonders of nature.

 Don't worry if you're not sure - take your best guess and click on an answer.
-Correct answers will shine in yellow, while incorrect ones will stand out in red.
+Correct answers will shine in yellow following the text "The Answer Is:", while incorrect ones will stand out in red.

 Your score will be revealed instantly, and in just 2 seconds, you'll move on to the next question.
 At the conclusion of your jungle adventure, receive feedback tailored to your performance.